jimhigson/oboe.js/writing/main/3_Background.md

-While REST may not be the only communications technology employed by an application architecture, for this project we should examine where REST clients libraries may fit into the picture.
+While REST may not be the only communications technology employed by an application architecture, for this project we should examine where REST client libraries may fit into the picture.
 REST is used by the presentation layer to pull data from middleware regardless of where the presentation resides.
 Likewise, rather than connect to databases directly, for portability middlewares often communicate with a thin REST